 - Plus – proxy use on up to 20 feeds

 - Business – proxy use on up to 50 feeds

 If you need more than this, or if you have trouble with any feeds that you’d like us to take a look at, please contact us using the support link in Feed Control.

-In the next post we’ll show you how to enable proxy use in our self-hosted software: Full-Text RSS and Feed Creator.
-We’ll show you how to configure our applications to use the Storm Proxies service, but any other proxy provider should work too.
+Do you want to enable proxy use in our self-hosted software?
+See How to use proxy servers with Feed Creator and Full-Text RSS.
+In the post we show you how to configure our applications to use the Storm Proxies service, but any other proxy provider should work too.